PatelNeelMahesh/mern_bootcamp_2024/02.Capstone_Project_Details/amit_MediSell.md

-console.log("Run JavaScript Code Here.");
 # Project Initial Report

 ## Amit Gupta & 12112447

-### Project Name:MediSell
+### Project Name: MediSell

 - Which problem Project is Solving?
-  - Business to business deals
+  - Business-to-business deals
   - Logistics issues
-  - Establishing connecton between Distributor and retailer through Video conferencing
+  - Establishing a connection between Distributor and retailer through Video conferencing
   - Billing
   - Common Platform for all pharmaceutical company to pitch their product with Authorised retailer